Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 #### Outputs

 Outputs are similar to the single-shelled output, but also include kurtosis measurements where possible.

+#### Processing Stages

+Check the scripts for up to date details on processing.
+At the time of writing this readme the basic steps were:

+1. Preprocessing
+    1. Dicom to Nifti conversion, and concatenation of sequences
+    1. Denoising (MRtrix)
+    1. Gibbs artefact removal (MRtrix)
+    1. Concatenation with undistored B0s (only if supplied for distortion correction in absence of reverse-phase encoding)
+    1. Eddy Correction (FSL).
+This includes head motion, susceptibility correction, and eddy current correction.
+Note that Eddy currents are not present in several dual-spin-echo UCSF sequences.
+    1. Skull stripping (HD-BET)
+    1. Bias Field Correction (MRtrix/ANTs)
+1. Tensor Metric Calculation (MRtrix)
+1. Kurtosis Metric Calculation (MRtrix - experimental).
+1. Multi-shell Multiple Tissue FOD calculation (MRtrix)

 ### T1 To Diffusion